brokyo/seeker_ii/docs/architecture.md

 - Individual windows in the UI
 - Front end for params that handle configuration and action
 - Inherit from `/lib/ui/section.lua` and are manually overwritten when needed
+- Two types of sections:
+  - Static sections (like `config_section.lua`) with fixed parameter structures
+  - Dynamic sections (like `generate_section.lua` and `transform_section.lua`) that rebuild their parameter structure based on user interaction

 ### `screen_saver.lua`
 - Blinkenlights that kick in after a period of inactivity